Y0ung-DST/DNA_cryptography/README.md

 # DNA_cryptography
 DNA based Encryption and Decryption Algorithm

 ## This program allows you to use the DNA algorithm in cryptography.
-It can be usefull for many reasons:

-    * Lorem ipsum dolor samet
-    *
-    *
+DNA encryption is a type of substitution encryption as it replaces each character in the message with its DNA equivalent.

+    * Use dna_encryption.py to encrypt your message
+    * Use dna_decryption.py to decrypt it

+> The encryption algorithm has been made on basis of this table and can be easily found on internet:

 <img src="https://media.discordapp.net/attachments/635278809741918218/820718763031920680/dna_codes.png"
      alt="DNA codes"
      style="float: left; margin-right: 10px;" />

 ## Usage

 ```
+user$ python3 dna_encryption.py
+Input: github
+Encryption: ACGAGACATACTCCAAAC
-python3
+user$ python3 dna_decryption.py
+Input: ACGAGACATACTCCAAAC
+Encryption: github
 ```

 ### Note: